ofasgard/CalzoneBlog/blogs/reversing-myself-1.md

 - We also know, broadly, that the purpose of this DLL is to short-circuit the current function whenever it receives an *EXCEPTION_SINGLE_STEP*.
 - We can guess, from context, that the function(s) it's meant to be short-circuiting are related to AMSI.

 We can assume that *FUN_69801627*, the setup function we identified earlier, is responsible for setting those breakpoints in the first place.
-But how exactly?
+But how, exactly?
 Let's start from the call to *memory_scanner()*.

-Now that we know how it works, we can see that it starts from *DllCanUnloadNow()* and scans forward into the executable code of AMSI.DLL.
+Now that we know how it works, we can see that it starts from the address of *DllCanUnloadNow()* and scans forward into the executable code of AMSI.DLL.
 It's searching for a specific sequence of bytes; we can now infer that those bytes correspond to the signature of the actual function it wants to patch.
 Let's rename variables accordingly to make that clear:

 ![a screenshot of Ghidra showing a more throughly annotated DllMain](/img/amsi-reveng-9.png)